Canadian Pacific Kansas City: Post-merger history

 In August 2023, UP and CPKC butted heads again, this time over the scope of the original "North End" and "South End" agreement granting KCS trackage and haulage rights only for grain shipments from the Omaha / Council Bluffs area to Gulf Coast ports.
-CPKC informed the STB that UP was blocking the trackage and haulage rights, which dated back to the merger between the Missouri-Kansas-Texas Railroad (MKT), better known as "The Katy", and UP in 1988.
+CPKC informed the STB that UP was blocking the use of trackage and haulage rights dating back to the 1988 merger between the Missouri-Kansas-Texas Railroad (MKT), better known as "The Katy", and UP.
 CPKC inherited those rights from KCS.
-When UP acquired the Katy, the Interstate Commerce Commission (ICC) required UP, as a condition of merger approval, to grant other railroads (including KCS) trackage and haulage rights to operate in the "Omaha/Council Bluffs-Kansas City corridor, with a further ability to move the grain traffic originating in this area to the Gulf."
+When UP acquired the Katy, Interstate Commerce Commission (ICC) required UP, as a condition of merger approval, to grant other railroads (including KCS) trackage and haulage rights to operate in the "Omaha/Council Bluffs-Kansas City corridor, with a further ability to move the grain traffic originating in this area to the Gulf."
 The conflict arose because UP considered that CPKC was violating the original 1988 UP and KCS agreement.
-The agreement stated that only grain trains originating in the Omaha/Council Bluffs area would be covered by the “South End” rights agreement between Beaumont and the ports of Houston and Galveston.
-KCS sporadically had used the "North End" rights between Kansas City and Council Bluffs, along with the "South End" rights from Beaumont to south, but after the merger, grain elevators located on the former CP system, mainly in North Dakota and Minnesota, became interested in using the CPKC's single track system to transport export grains from the Upper Midwest to Gulf ports, using the "South End" rights.
-UP considered this a breach of the agreement.
+The original agreement stated that only grain trains originating in the Omaha/Council Bluffs area would be covered by the “South End” rights agreement between Beaumont and the ports of Houston and Galveston.
+KCS had sporadically used the "North End" rights between Kansas City and Council Bluffs, along with the "South End" rights from Beaumont to south, but after the merger, grain elevators located on the former CP system, primarily in North Dakota and Minnesota, expressed interest in using the CPKC system to transport their grains from the Upper Midwest to Gulf ports, utilizing the "South End" rights.
+UP considered this to be a breach of the agreement.
 In July 2025, the STB ruled in favor of CPKC in the litigation against UP over the "South End" agreement.

-In its ruling, the Board argued that the term “interchange” in the 1988 agreement includes the exchange of traffic between rail carriers under common control, and therefore that KCSR can continue to move traffic originating on CP and other carriers that are now part of the CPKC corporate family.
+In its ruling, the Board determines that the term "interchange" in the 1988 agreement includes the exchange of traffic between rail carriers under common control (CP and KCS).

 In January 2024, Bison Transport, Winnipeg, MB, based intermodal mover, signed a major agreement with CPKC capitalizing on the company's growing crossborder intermodal traffic between Canada, US and Mexico.
-Such a partnership would allow immediate access to cross-border multimodal services using CPKC's rail corridors, while taking advantage of the reliability and punctuality of travel times handled by CPKC trains along its single track corridor from Chicago to Mexico, primarily the "Mexico Midwest Express" (MMX, I180/I181 trains).
+Such a partnership would allow immediate access to cross-border multimodal services using CPKC's rail corridors, while taking advantage of the reliability and punctuality of travel times handled by CPKC trains along its corridor from Chicago to Mexico, primarily the "Mexico Midwest Express" (MMX, I180/I181 trains).